 What our Place Value through Hundreds lesson plan includes

 Lesson Objectives and Overview: Place Value through Hundreds teaches students how to identify values up to the hundreds place.
 Students will learn to distinguish between numbers and digits.
-They will also be able to use a values chart and base ten blocks to determine place value.
+They will also be able to use a chart and base ten blocks.
 By the end of the lesson, they will be able to identify these place values easily.

 There is only one page of instructional content in this lesson.
-The lesson presents the concept of place value clearly and concisely.
+The lesson presents the lesson concept clearly and concisely.
 It first defines place value as the value that a digit (0-9) has based on its position in a number.
 It discusses that there are several tools students can use to represent place values.
 This is where students will learn about the chart.

 Students will next learn how to use base ten blocks for this purpose.
-They will learn how to represent the ones place, tens place, and hundreds place with these blocks.
+They will learn how to represent the ones, tens, and hundreds places with these blocks.
 The lesson specifies that students can use dots for ones, lines for tens, and large squares for hundreds when they are drawing base ten blocks as visuals.

 Students will work in partners for the activity.
 There are two problems for them to solve together.
 They will use both a place value chart and base ten blocks to show their answer.